x186k/x186k.site/docs/sfu-design-log.md

 - No Idle video loop would be possible, as this requires switching between ingress and idle loop RTP stream.
 - Also, without RTP splicing, A/B/C simulcast switching is basically impossible.

-Thus, to support these three features (ingress reconnect, idle-loop, simulcast switching)
+Thus, to support these three features (ingress reconnect, idle-loop, simulcast switchin)